 Jerry Wainwright went through many neckties at some point in his nine years as an assistant basketball teacher at Wake Forest University.
-Cahill & Swain made sure he became never without.
+Cahill & Swain made sure he never went without.

 “I would get a new tie for almost every recreation,” Wainwright says.
 “On large wins, I would keep the binds.
 At the end of the 12 months, I could deliver ties to gamers and other people.”